 The infiltration rate for the proposed building will be as designed.
 If natural ventilation is modeled as an increased infiltration rate, it will be specified through two inputs: "Infiltration through building envelope" and "Infiltration as a result of automatically controlled natural ventilation system".
-Infiltration as a result of automatically controlled for the baseline building.
+Infiltration as a result of automatically controlled natural ventilation is not modeled for the baseline building.